anuragverse/vingo-food-delivery-app/README.md

 ## 📌 Overview

-Vingo is a full-stack **food delivery web application** built using the **MERN stack**.
+Delicious is a full-stack **food delivery web application** built using the **MERN stack**.
 It allows users to browse restaurants, place food orders, track deliveries, and make payments online.
 The platform also provides dedicated dashboards for **restaurant owners** and **delivery partners** to manage their operations efficiently.

 ---